koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
-Custom renderer is useful even on a DOM environment.
+Custom renderer is useful even for DOM environment.
 If you feel that the size of React DOM is so big.
 You can create a lightweight React DOM implementation as a custom renderer like ReactDOMLite.